Pull to refresh

 Overview

-International aid continues flowing in.
-Uruguay deployed 40 firefighters aboard a military C-130 on January 22, joining 145 Mexican firefighters who arrived in Concepción that same day, alongside crews from Argentina, Brazil, Spain, and the United States.
-Chilean police arrested a 39-year-old suspect accused of using liquid accelerants to start the Trinitarias fire—echoing the 2024 disaster where first responders were charged with arson.
-On January 23, a court extended the suspect's detention through January 26 for formal charges.
-Meanwhile, civilian drones forced suspension of firefighting aircraft operations near the town of Florida, hampering containment efforts.
+Chilean police arrested a 39-year-old suspect accused of using liquid accelerants to start the Trinitarias fire — as in 2024, when first responders were charged with arson.
+A court extended his detention through January 26.
+Separately, civilian drones forced suspension of firefighting aircraft near the town of Florida.

 Key Indicators